 Bold action doesn’t need to be epic.
-You don’t need to climb mountains, run for president, travel around the world trip or learn 3 languages.
+You don’t need to climb mountains, run for president, travel around the world or learn three languages.
 Those things are amazing but there’s more to life than fun, adventure and completing big goals.

 Each bold act counts: